-If you get any side effects, talk to your doctor, pharmacist or nurse.
+If you get any side effects, talk to your doctor or pharmacist.
 This includes any possible side effects not listed in this leaflet.
-You can also report side effects directly via
+You can also report side effects directly via the national reporting system: HPRA Pharmacovigilance; website: www.hpra.ie.
+By reporting side effects you can help provide more information on the safety of this medicine.